 Through the glass window observe the Sackler Biodiversity Imaging Laboratory where scientists use compound microscopes (to examine tiny specimens) and herbscan machines for high-quality images.

 Pull out and peer into collection drawers at the Looking after the collection display area on the 5th floor.
 Feel the excitement of exploring the collection.
 Glimpse these precious collections through 4-cm-thick fire- and pest-proof glass windows.

 Shortly you will end your Cocoon tour, so it's time to say goodbye.
 But leave some comments at the interactive touch screens as you go.
 And don't forget you can continue exploring Cocoon later with your NaturePlus card.

 Our V Factor volunteers are helping to improve our collections care while gaining valuable experience.

-Come and see our V Factor volunteers and scientists in action in the Specimen Preparation Area every Monday and Friday.
+Come and see our V Factor volunteers and scientists in action in the Specimen Preparation Area every Thursday.